Why Do People Hunt Whales: Does Whale Hunting Still Exist?

 Whale hunting, also known as whaling, has been practiced for thousands of years by coastal communities that relied on whales for food, oil, and tools.
 Indigenous groups like the Inuit hunted sustainably, taking only what they needed to survive.
 These traditional practices ensured a natural balance within ecosystems.

 The story shifted in the 19th century with the rise of industrial whaling.
 Technological advancements like explosive harpoons and steam-powered ships allowed hunters to target whales on a massive scale.
-Whales were prized for their oil, baleen, and meat, which led to catastrophic declines in populations.
+The introduction of whaling ships revolutionized the industry, allowing hunters to pursue larger species like baleen whales more effectively.
+Whales were prized for their oil, baleen, and meat.
+Baleen, in particular, was highly valued for its use in products such as corsets and hats, which led to catastrophic declines in populations.
 Species like the blue whale and humpback whale were pushed to the brink of extinction.

 Although commercial whaling has been largely banned, its legacy persists, and some countries still engage in the practice today.